alan-turing-institute/clean-air-infrastructure/README.md

 ```python
 secretfile = os.getenv("SECRETS", None)
 ```

+Remember that the `PGPASSWORD` token will only be valid for ~1h.

 # Infrastructure Deployment
 :skull: **The following steps are needed to setup the Clean Air cloud infrastructure.
 Only infrastrucure administrator should deploy**